amolwalia/LocaLens-App/README.md

 npm run dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+(Bug Fix - If the current Location isn't display on load, refresh the page once.)

 For Best Experience while running the app -
 Inspect > Device ToolBar > Dimensions > Samsung Galaxy S20 Ultra